rockjam/clojure-web-app/README.md

 Libraries used:

-* ring with Jetty server as a server
+* ring with Jetty as a server
 * compojure for routing
 * next.jdbc for database access with sqlite database
+* hiccup to render HTML

 ### Build and run

-Application is packaged as an Uber-JAR, and as a ative binary using GraalVM Native Image
+Application is packaged as an Uber-JAR, and as a native binary using GraalVM Native Image

 Build Uber-JAR: `clojure -T:build uber`, run: `java -jar target/app.jar db/prod`